hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ---
 <style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

-This blog post describes the process to expose applications that are deployed and run on Kubernetes (K8s) in HPE GreenLake for Private Cloud Enterprise to the external world.
-Three Nginx apps that serve as Web servers and each prints out a customized message will be used as sample applications to expose.
-The applications themselves will be deployed as the service types of *ClusterIP*, running on the port 80 over HTTP.
-Using cert-manager and TLS termination on configured MetalLB load balancer, the applications will be exposed over HTTPS.

 ### Overview

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html) ("containers service"), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a K8s cluster and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

-O﻿nce applications are deployed in a cluster, you can start creating services to expose the applications.
-By default, services are created with the service types of *ClusterIP* that support internal connectivity between different components of the applications.
-However, they are not accessible from outside the cluster.
-Exposing applications and making them securely accessible over HTTPS can be challenging.
-Generating and managing SSL/TLS certificates for multiple application services deployed in the cluster can be complex.
-These certificates are necessary for secure service communication and they need to be correctly installed and managed to avoid any access problem and security risks.
-The K8s Ingress can be configured with TLS termination to support application access over HTTPS.
-However, setting up K8s Ingress can be intricate.
-It involves creating a K8s *Secret* to host the certificate and private key, and referencing the Secret in the Ingress resource.
-It may also require an additional load balancer configuration in the cluster.
+O﻿nce applications are deployed in a K8s cluster, the next step is to create services that expose these applications.
+By default, K8s services are created with the *ClusterIP* type, which supports internal connectivity among different components of the applications.
+However, these services are not directly accessible from outside the cluster.
+The challenge arises with a requirement to securely expose the applications over HTTPS.
+This involves generating and managing SSL/TLS certificates for multiple applications deployed in the cluster.
+These certificates are crucial for secure communication between services, and their correct installation and management are essential to avoid access issues and security risks.
+To address exposing applications over HTTPS, K8s provides the concept of *Ingress*.
+An Ingress acts as an entry point for external traffic into the cluster.
+It can be configured with TLS termination.
+However, setting up K8s Ingress is intricate.
+It involves creating a K8s Secret to host the certificate and referencing the Secret in the Ingress resource.
+It also requires an additional load balancer configuration in the cluster.

-This blog post outlines the comprehensive steps for exposing applications via K8s Ingress and implementing TLS termination on K8s within the HPE GreenLake for Private Cloud Enterprise.
-The load balancer in the cluster is set up using [MetalLB](https://metallb.universe.tf/).
-[Cert-manager]() is utilized for the creation and management of SSL/TLS certificates, which are stored as a K8s *Secret* object and made accessible to the entire cluster upon creation.
-Among various Ingress controllers such as [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) and [HAProxy](https://github.com/haproxytech/kubernetes-ingress#readme), the [Nginx Ingress controller](https://www.nginx.com/products/nginx-ingress-controller/) is deployed and configured in the cluster to access and manage the SSL certificate.
+This blog post outlines the comprehensive steps for exposing applications u﻿sing Ingress and TLS termination on K8s in HPE GreenLake for Private Cloud Enterprise.
+MetalLB is deployed to the cluster to set up the load balancer.
+It enables external access to services within the cluster.
+Cert-manager is utilized for creating and managing SSL/TLS certificates.
+The generated certificate is stored as a K8s *Secret* object.
+This Secret can be mounted by application Pods or used by an Ingress controller.
+The Nginx Ingress controller is deployed and configured in the cluster.
+It handles SSL certificates and facilitates secure access to applications in the backend.

 ![](/img/tls-termination-s.png)

-Despite the complexities, the exposure of applications in K8s over HTTPS is achievable using Ingress and TLS termination with a list of appropriate tools and utilities d﻿eployed in the HPE GreenLake for Private Cloud Enterprise.
+Despite the complexities, securely exposing applications in a K8s cluster over HTTPS is attainable.
+This can be achieved by leveraging Ingress and TLS termination, along with a suite of suitable tools and utilities deployed within the K8s cluster in HPE GreenLake for Private Cloud Enterprise.

 ### Prerequisites